Reviewable/Reviewable/docs/repositories.md

 There's also a special **All current and future repos** toggle.
 When turned on by an organization owner, Reviewable will connect all current _and future_ repos in this organization and automatically create reviews for those repos.
 Reviewable will not connect any repos that were previously manually toggled off.

+{:.important}
-!> You may wish to confirm the [settings](#repo-settings) of current repos and designate a [prototype repo](#prototype-repo) for future ones before you turn on this feature.
+You may wish to confirm the [settings](#repo-settings) of current repos and designate a [prototype repo](#prototype-repo) for future ones before you turn on this feature.
 By default, Reviewable will insert a link into all open PRs in all repos unless you've changed this setting beforehand.

 ### Create reviews for your own PRs